Best day trips from Florence (without a car)

 Cinque Terre: beach day trips from Florence

 The one to Cinque Terre is definitely one of the most popular day trips from Florence.
 The Cinque Terre region is not located in Tuscany, but in Liguria, which is a different Italian region.
-However, Liguria is quite close to Florence, close enough to visit the Cinque Terre with a day trip from Florence.
+However, Liguria is quite close to Florence, at least close enough to visit the Cinque Terre with a day trip from Florence.

 • By train – it takes about 2 and a half hours, changing trains twice, in Pisa and in La Spezia.
+Here you will find all the information about day trips to Cinque Terre from Florence and how to get there by train on your own.

+• With an organized tour including transport (like this one with optional hiking).
 Organized tours often also include a boat ride and the chance to hike the trails around the villages.

 day trip from to cinque terre from florence